licenseseat/licenseseat-swift/CONTRIBUTING.md

-# Contributing to LicenseSeatSDK
+# Contributing to LicenseSeat

-Thank you for your interest in contributing to LicenseSeatSDK!
+Thank you for your interest in contributing to LicenseSeat!
 We value all contributions, whether they're bug reports, feature requests, documentation improvements, or code changes.

 ## Code of Conduct